Amiga 8 Color Workbench 1.3 Icons - Written Guide and Collection

 Lastly on the programs list I've included Palette and IconMerge, both small programs that came with Workbench 1.3, simply as a convenient way to access them quickly.
 Palette can be used to confirm that amount of colors currently in use by Workbench, as well let you know the color values to input inside of Image-Ed when you're working with that.
 MergeIcon is used to merge two separate icon files together, something you'll need when working with Image-Ed in order to take the separate icons it will make, and combine them into the pre and post click state of a typical icon.

 It's my sincere hope this collection of icons and programs can provide other Amiga users who are still power using on their beloved platform a snappy look for their Workbench systems using medium resolution, and in particular Workbench 1.3 users, whom are so often overlooked.
 Perhaps you've got Power PC Amiga's which dwarf this icon look, but I'm hoping you at least enjoyed seeing how Workbench 1.3 could receive a more polished look.
 I'm really hoping it might turn some 1.3 users, of whom I still believe to be the majority of Amiga owners, to get into a bit more than just the games when they see the wealth of programs and styles they have access to without upgrading, or without upgrading all that much (a hard drive would be recommended).
-Be sure to check out my video guide, where I'll be showing the programs in action, download my archive in LZX, LHA, ZIP, or ADF so you can play around with it yourself.
-Readers of this article may also enjoy my NTSC/PAL Switch guide, my Installing a GVP Hard Drive guide, or my Making Music on an Amiga guide.
+Be sure to check out my video guide, where I'll be showing the programs in action, and download my archives in LZX, LHA, ZIP, or ADF so you can play around with it yourself.

 A final thanks to those who created the programs and icons featured here.
 Cio Saulnier author of "MagicWB1.3", Richard Mazzarisi author of "IconTools" programs, Preben Nielsen author of "WBplane" programs, and Jonathan Potter, author of "Image-Ed".
 The icons themselves have been years worth of collecting, discarding, organizing, and I'm not sure who authored them.
 If you authored any and wish for your name to be included here, please contact me.